ctools/ctools/doc/source/users/tutorials/1dc/first_select_obs.rst

 Selecting the relevant observations
 -----------------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **select a subset of observations** from the Data Challenge data for your analysis.
+     You will learn how to **select a subset of observations** from the Data Challenge data for your analysis.

      We recommended to analyse the data region by region since the analysis of the Data Challenge data in a single shot will be very very time consuming.

 Let's assume that you want to analyse the central region of our Galaxy using the data obtained during the Galactic Plane Survey.